 Please note, that those with kidney disease should speak to their doctor about their bean intake before loading their diet down with it.
 There are some things (like tannins in black beans) that may cause discomfort for those who are extremely sensitive.

-Dried, Canned, or Fresh?
+Should the Ultimate Survival Crop Be Dried, Canned, or Fresh?

-Fantastic Plants to Add to Your Beans
+Fantastic Plants to Add to Your Ultimate Survival Crop

 Perhaps one of the most common growing partners for beans is sweet corn.
 Universally, beans remove acidic taint from the soil and add heavy nitrogen as they grow.
 Corn, which is a greedy nitrogen hog, gulps it down.
 The corn also provides both a stake for the beans and a small amount of shade for them as well.